data-capsule/fogros2-sgc-iros/README.md

 $ cargo run client

 # (terminal C) run tcp client
-$ nc localhost 9232
+$ nc localhost 9997
 ```

 Then we can use the following sample test cases
 ```
-# (dtls client) advertise itself with name 1
+# (tcp client) advertise itself with name 1
 ADV,1
 FWD,1,000

-# (tcp client) send message to name 1
+# (dtls client) send message to name 1
 FWD,1,111
 FWD,1,222
 FWD,1,333
 FWD,1,444
 ```
-We should expect messages appearing in dtls client's terminal.
+We should expect messages appearing in tcp client's terminal.